 Working Holiday Provisions

-If you plan to work during your trip (casual jobs, hospitality, farm work), check that your policy covers you while employed.
-Not all backpacker policies include working holiday provisions.
-Policies with work cover may cost slightly more.
+If you intend to work during your trip through casual jobs, hospitality, or farm work, check that your policy covers you while employed overseas.
+Not all backpacker policies include working holiday provisions and those that do may cost slightly more.

 👤